ucan-wg/invocation/README.md

 ### 4.1.4 Signature

 The `sig` field MUST contain a [Varsig](https://github.com/ChainAgnostic/varsig) of the `inv`, `out`, and `meta` fields.
-The signature MUST be generated by the Executor, which means the public key in the `aud` field of the UCANs backing the Invocation.
+The signature MUST be generated by the Executor, which means the public key in the `aud` field of the UCANs backing the Closure.

 ## 4.2 DAG-JSON Examples